Increased Risk for Skin Cancer

 Skin cancer is the most prevalent of all cancers.
 It is estimated that more than one million Americans develop skin cancer every year.
 Sun avoidance is the best defense against skin cancer.
 Over exposure to sunlight (including tanning) is the main cause of skin cancer especially when it results in sunburn and blistering.

 Our doctors provide regular comprehensive skin exams of all skin surfaces for malignant and premalignant lesions.
-Education on preventative measures is also discussed.
+Education and preventative measures are also discussed.

 What Causes Skin Cancer?

 Skin cancer is very common with over 1 million new cases diagnosed annually in the United States alone.
-Basal cell and squamous cell carcinomas are the most common types of skin cancer and are usually cased by long-term, cumulative exposure to the ultraviolet radiation that is part of sunlight.
+Basal cell and squamous cell carcinomas are the most common types of skin cancer and are usually caused by long-term, cumulative exposure to the ultraviolet radiation that is part of sunlight.
 It is for this reason that the American Academy of Dermatology and the Skin Cancer Foundation recommend sun prevention measures.
-These organizations strongly recommend a sunscreen that protects against both UVA (Ultraviolet A) and UVB (Ultraviolet B) radiation, and has an SPF (Sun Protection Factor) of at least 15.
-These should be applied daily to all skin that is exposed to the sun.
+These organizations strongly recommend a sunscreen that protects against both UVA (Ultraviolet A) and UVB (Ultraviolet B) radiation and has an SPF (Sun Protection Factor) of at least 30.
+These should be applied daily to all skin.
 This is especially important for people who have been treated for skin cancer.

-Where may I go to get More Information on Skin Cancer?
+Where can I find more information on Skin Cancer?

 The following websites are excellent sources of information related to the causes, prognosis and treatment options for patients with skin cancer: